 2 Catalogue Off-the-shelf equipment is off-the-shelf equipment that is procured from a stock defined in a supplier catalogue.
 For example, a UNIX Server is a “Catalogue Off-the-shelf equipment” while a 30 m Antenna can be an off-the-shelf even it is built on order only.

-4.85.8Definitions of the columns
+3 Do not confuse the terms “Ground segment equipment” and “Ground support equipment.
+Both terms are defined in the ECSS-S-ST-00-01 " Glossary of terms".
+Ground support equipment (GSE) requirements are specified clauses 4.8 and 5.8.